cjprintz/OverTheWire/README.md

 Wargames

-The wargames offered by the OverTheWire community can help you to learn and practice security concepts in the form of fun-filled games.
+The wargames offered by the OverTheWire community can help you learn and practice security concepts in the form of fun-filled games.
 To find out more about a certain wargame, just visit its page linked from the menu on the left.

-If you have a problem, a question or a suggestion, you can join us via chat.
+If you have any problems, questions or suggestions you can join us via chat.
-Suggested order to play the games in
+We suggest to play the games in the following order:
 <ol type="1">
   <li>Bandit</li>
   <li>Leviathan or Natas or Krypton</li>